Serious Serialization: Barcode Implementation Best Practices

 2. Develop a Plan for Network Outages

 You can’t have your barcode system rendered useless because scanners aren’t connected to the network.
-Ideally, the embedded software in barcode scanners and printers will connect to the network at all times to integrate with ERP systems and dedicated warehouse management systems.
+Ideally, the embedded software in barcode scanners and printers will connect to the network at all times to integrate with ERP systems and dedicated warehouse management software.
 However, you need these serialization technologies to keep working in the event of an outage, especially at remote locations where network access may not be readily available.

 Remote management tools can support a barcode strategy by allowing data to be gathered locally during an outage and updated to the primary configuration when the system becomes available again.
 Planning ahead for downtime events is key in ensuring serialization tactics don’t run into roadblocks after initial implementation.